tckeller/my_portfolio/static/blog_articles/2023-12-10_error-calculus-101.md

 | Score |  2.8   |    3.0    |

 Suddenly the difference doesn't look as cotton dry anymore.
 Let's do the math.
-The thing which interests uns now across all those experiments is how each model performs on average, let's estimate the distribution by calculating the mean and standard deviation.
+The thing that interests us now across all those experiments is how each model performs on average, let's estimate the distribution by calculating the mean and standard deviation.

 | Model | Without X | With X |